Pen-pusher/Pen-pusher/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently working as  Software Developer Consultant.\
+🎓 &nbsp;I'm currently working as  UI Developer .
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cyber Security.\
 ✍️ &nbsp;In my free time, I pursue UI Design and Blog Writing as hobbies/side hustles.\
 💬 &nbsp;Feel free to reach out to me for consulting and volunteering, or just for some interesting discussion.\